luminovang/documentation/global/functions.md

 **Return Value:**

-`mixed` - The session data if key is provided, otherwise the session class instance.
+`\Luminova\Sessions\Session|mixed` - The session data if key is provided, otherwise the session class instance.

 **See Also**